Wellmade Floor Coverings: Labor Trafficking Raid Triggers 94-Day 363 Sale

 What is HDPC technology?

 HDPC (High-Density Polymer Core) is Wellmade's patented rigid core flooring technology launched in 2017.
 Features include 100% waterproof construction, twice the hardness of solid hardwood, greater heat resistance, enhanced density, and resistance to dents and scratches.
-When launched, demand exploded from approximately 100 containers per month to quadruple capacity within 90 days.
+When launched, demand increased from approximately 100 containers per month to quadruple capacity within 90 days.
 Rigid core represents approximately 80% of the residential resilient flooring market.

 What OSHA violations existed before the raid?